 Distracted driving – Drivers who make or receive phone calls or text messages, use navigational devices, eat and drink, or otherwise fail to pay attention to the road are the No. 1 danger on the road.

-Drunk driving – Too many people get behind the wheel after they have consumed alcohol, ignoring the fact that their reactions and judgment are impaired and they endanger themselves and others.
-[More: Drunk Driving Wrecks in Tucson]
+Drunk driving – Too many people get behind the wheel after they have consumed alcohol, ignoring the fact that their reactions and judgment are impaired and they endanger themselves and others if they have a DUI crash.

 Reckless driving – Making unsafe lane changes, speeding, and aggressive driving can lead to accidents that injure innocent people sharing the road.